 NET JRF – Terms and Conditions

-There are certain terms and conditions that the applicants must keep in mind before/while/after filling the application form for UGC NET.
+There are certain terms and conditions that the applicants must keep in mind before/while/after filling out the application form for UGC NET.
 Find below the list of terms and conditions that candidates must look after.

-- The applicants who have completed their postgraduate diploma/certificate from an Indian university/institution or any foreign university/institute must make sure that their diploma/certificate is equivalent to the master’s degree of recognised Indian universities from Association of Indian Universities (AIU), New Delhi.
+- The applicants who have completed their postgraduate diploma/certificate from an Indian university/institution or any foreign university/institute must make sure that their diploma/certificate is equivalent to the master’s degree of recognised Indian universities from the Association of Indian Universities (AIU), New Delhi.

-- The candidates must submit just one application form as more than one leads to cancellation of candidature.
+- The candidates must submit just one application form as more than one leads to the cancellation of candidature.

 - The admit card for UGC NET needs to be downloaded from the official website of NTA.